staviv/MemeSense/README.md

 the GPU.
 These transformations include random cropping, resizing, rotation, horizontal flipping, color jittering, and adding Gaussian noise with small variance.
-The purpose of these augmentations is to increase the diversity of the image data and prevent overfitting<span dir="rtl">.</span>
+The purpose of these augmentations is to increase the diversity of the image data and prevent overfitting

 ## Optuna

-We used Optuna, a library that automates hyperparameter searching to find the best values for hyperparameters such as: learning rate, dropout value for each layer separately, and the parameters of each augmentation we used.
+We used Optuna, a library that automates hyperparameter searching to find the best values for hyperparameters such as learning rate, dropout value for each layer separately, and the parameters of each augmentation we used.

-We defined the objective function as the validation error (zero – one loss) of the model given a set of hyperparameters and used Optuna to search for the optimal combination using a tree structured Parzen estimator (TPE) algorithm.
+We defined the objective function as the validation error (zero – one loss) of the model given a set of hyperparameters and used Optuna to search for the optimal combination using a tree-structured Parzen estimator (TPE) algorithm.

 We used Optuna’s pruning feature to speed up the optimization process.